cocos/cocos-docs/en/release-notes/upgrade-guide-v2.0.md

 ## 2.2 RenderComponent component settings

 In 2.0, we abstracted a new base component class: `RenderComponent`, and all direct rendering components are inherited from this component.
 These include: `Sprite`, `Label`, `Graphics`, and so on.
-The most intuitive change for the user is that the rendering component that inherits from it will include the __Src Blend Factor__ & __Dst Blend Factor__ in the __Property inspector__:
+The most intuitive change for the user is that the rendering component that inherits from it will include the __Src Blend Factor__ & __Dst Blend Factor__ in the __Properties__:

 ![TiledLayer's Mixed Mode Settings](upgrade-guide-v2.0/render-component.png)